geerteltink/geert.elt.ink/cksx00le30oi0n1s140vp1cew.md

 ./install_ubuntu.sh
 ```

 The reason I like Ubuntu is that it is fast, and I mean really fast.
 For example, in just a few seconds `npm update` is finished, the same goes for `composer` commands and docker containers are started instantly.
-As I said it's just an example because everything feels fast.
+As I said, it's just an example because everything feels fast.
 Don't expect to break any speed records when trying development on Windows.
 Also, the way updates are handled, the snaps that are recently added.
 It is easy to work with.
 The reason I swap to Windows is when I want to do more than work, connect two monitors or need sporadically and application that doesn't run on Ubuntu.
 I have tried Windows 10 several times with WSL, Windows Subsystem for Linux.
-It's a good start but it didn't have a full Linux kernel implementation so a lot didn't work.
-And WSL is slow...
-Very slow.
+It's a good start, but it didn't have a full Linux kernel implementation, so a lot didn't work.
+And WSL is slow… Very slow.

 And then, a few months ago, [Microsoft announced WSL 2](https://youtu.be/lwhMThePdIo).
 It should be fast, have a full Linux kernel implementation and fixes all issues with WSL.
 Because of the full Linux kernel, all programs that run in Ubuntu will run its WSL 2 version.
-As curious as I am I thought I'm just going to try it.
+As curious as I am, I thought I'm just going to try it.
 I can always wipe my disk and install Ubuntu again.

 ## Getting started